Portable executable experiments for CCDC

 https://pkgin.net/

 Pkgin is a package manager that can build things from source quickly.
 It works on multiple BSDs (including Dragonfly), Macos, and Debian Linux.
-I don’t think we’ll ever see Opensolaris but we’ll see.
+I don’t think we’ll ever see OpenSolaris but we’ll see.